 There’s a revolution afoot in the environmental monitoring sector, with technological advances meaning we can get smart about environmental monitoring.

 A revolution in efficiency has been gaining a steady pace over the past number of years.
 This is driven by a demand to better understand and protect our fragile environment and the scarce resources such as water, energy and air upon which society depends.
 It focuses on developing intelligent, interconnected machines that are part of the massive Internet of Things (IoT) network.

 Such machines can efficiently use sensors to collect data in real-time, and instantly send messages and alerts to other machines, managers and operators.
 According to the World Economic Forum, by 2020 IoT technology will see more than 50 billion things connected to the internet.
 Gartner even estimates that IoT product and service suppliers will generate incremental revenue exceeding $300 billion in 2020.

-Such an application could provide data at much higher frequency, and gathered in an identical way each time.
-It could provide better quality data without the need to contend with inefficiencies of the past.
-As well as remotely monitoring sites, embracing M2M technology would make it is possible to remotely run diagnostics in order track the performance of instruments in real time.
+Such an application could provide data at a much higher frequency, and gathered in an identical way each time.
+It could provide better quality data without the need to contend with the inefficiencies of the past.
+As well as remotely monitoring sites, embracing M2M technology would make it is possible to remotely run diagnostics in order to track the performance of instruments in real-time.